SFYMMIK/TempleOSLZMAFiles/README.md

 # File Compression and Encryption Tool For TempleOS (R.I.P Terry A. Davis 15.12.1969 - 11.8.2018 [*])

+## Things You Need To Know Before execution

+- **This Program Was Originally Written In Python And It Was Rewritten In HolyC**

 This program is designed to provide functionalities for compressing and encrypting files.

 ## Features